 For more information about importing motor vehicles and conforming cars to U.S. standards, please visit the U.S. Customs website, the website of the U.S. Department of Transportation and the website of the National Highway Traffic Safety Administration (NHTSA).

-More information may be obtained from the U.S. Customs website “Importing a Car.”
+More information may be obtained from the U.S. Customs website “Importing a Motor Vehicle.”

 Tobacco / Snuff (“Snus”)